 My wilderness ranch was known as British Columbia’s best-kept secret, surrounded by mountains and pristine wilderness.
 Guests came from all over the world to experience the Canadian wilderness or stop in during their Canada vacation for a Backcountry ranch adventure.

 Living at the edge of wilderness with gravity fed water from the mountain and wood heat in winter, life often becomes to be a matter of survival.

 I closed down Silver Spur Trails for business early 2016.
 Backcountry Canada Travel is my new venture.

 Silver Spur Trails Wilderness Ranch is FOR SALE and I’m looking for a new owner.
 Please contact me if you are interested.

-Whether a Canada trip is on your bucket list or immigrating to Canada is on your mind, this website will give you ideas and inspirations.
+Whether a Canadian road trip is on your bucket list or immigrating to Canada is on your mind, this website will give you ideas and inspirations.

-Make sure to sign up for my Newsletter and visit me on Social Media to follow my journey.
+To follow my journey sign up for my Newsletter and visit me on Social Media.